Leonardo Rolheiser

-Leonardo Enrique Rolheiser better known as Camoranesi 2 is an Argentine footballer who plays as a midfielder for Racing Club de Avellaneda of the Primera Division Argentina.
+Leonardo Enrique Rolheiser is an Argentine footballer who plays as a midfielder for Racing Club de Avellaneda of the Primera Division Argentina.

 Biography Football

-He debuted in an official match against Colon de Santa Fe (1-1 tie) replacing Mauro Camoranesi.
+He debuted in an official match against Colon de Santa Fe (1–1 tie) replacing Mauro Camoranesi.

-His first spell with the first team was in a friendly against River Plate, also 1-1 tie in 2013.
+His first spell with the first team was in a friendly against River Plate, also 1–1 tie in 2013.

 Currently, he has played 5 games without scoring goals.
 In January 2014 Mostaza Merlo named Rolheiser in the squad going to preseason in Tandil and would sign his first contract.